ShellUI CLI

 # Allow access from network (e.g. from phone or another machine)

-shellui start --host
+shellui dev --host

 shellui build [root]